ddbeck/starnearyou/README.md

 Installation and configuration
 ------------------------------

+To set up Star Near You, you'll need the following:

+* Python 3.5 or later
+* ImageMagick
+* Gifsicle

 To install and configure Star Near You:

   1. Run `pip install https://github.com/ddbeck/starnearyou`.
+  2. Create a work directory with two subdirectories, `gifs` and `originals`.
+This is where downloaded files and generated GIFs are stored.
-  2. Create a [Twitter API app](https://apps.twitter.com/) and put your API keys in a JSON file, like this:
+  3. Create a [Twitter API app](https://apps.twitter.com/) and put your API keys in a JSON file, like this:

      ```
      {